nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-csv.md

     <td>![]({{file name='CSV Importer Imported.png'}} ?w=550,border=true)</td>
   </tr>
 </table>

-    *   Start a new import;
+    - Start a new import;
-    *   Browse the application.If you checked the box ** Send me the import report by email >** , you receive an email once the import is completed.
+    - Browse the application.
+If you checked the box **Send me the import report by email**, you receive an email once the import is completed.
     ![]({{file name='CSVImporteremail.png'}} ?w=400,border=true)

     {{#> callout type='warning' }}
     If you get an error with the CSV import, Web UI doesn't currently display the detailed report table in the CSV import result interface.
-This feature is currently being developed by the Nuxeo development team in order to homogenize the interface between Web UI and JSF UI
+This feature is currently being developed by the Nuxeo development team in order to homogenize the interface between Web UI and JSF UI.
     {{/callout}}

-### Importing a Document Tree Structure
+### Import a Document Tree Structure

 It is possible to import a hierarchy of documents using Nuxeo CSV.
 To do that, the `name` property is used to determine where the document should be created in the hierarchy of documents you are importing: its `name` is composed of the names of its parents separated by `/`, forming a path.